karta0898098/url-shortener/README.md

 make goose
 ```

-**Notice** This project repository test need real database.
-Before run repository layer uint testing please setup
+**Notice** This project repository test requires a real database.
+Before running the repository layer unit testing,
-database.
+please set up the environment.

 ## How To Deploy

-using docker deploy
+Provide Docker Compose Deploy

 ```shell
 make docker-deploy
 ```

-This command will auto run docker build and run docker compose.
+This command will auto run docker build and run docker compose and auto create sql schema.
 The docker compose file is `deployments/environment/docker-compose.yaml`

 **Notice** The app config will adopt `deployments/config/app.dev.yaml` when using docker deploy.
-If want to change http
+If you want to change
+http
 server port, please update serverHost in app.dev.yaml

 ## Design Concept

-Analyze URL shortener system requirement，There's two key point.
-One is how to create short url id and How to handle many
-clients access shorten URL simultaneously or
-try to access with non-existent shorten URL, please take performance into account。
+Analyzing the system requirements for a URL shortener, there are two key points:

+1. How to generate short URL IDs.
+2. How to handle simultaneous access to shortened URLs from multiple clients, as well as attempts to access non-existent
+   shortened URLs.

-### How to create short url id?
+### How to generate short url id?

-We can use random token solution or snowflake to create shorten url id.
-In this case I chose random token solution
+We can use a random token solution or Snowflake to create shorten url id.
+In this case I have chosen the random token
+solution
-because is spent less resource and using snowflake need config key
+because it consumes fewer resources.
+Using snowflake require to config key
-generator server.
-It will make system complex.
+generator server which would make the system more complex and need maintain key generator server.

-After trade off I chose random token and bloom filter to handle this system.
+After trade off, have decided to use a combination of random tokens and a Bloom filter to handle this system.
-Use bloom filter can quickly check token is existed.
-If token exist then just create new one.
+Use bloom filter allows for quick verification of token existence.
+If a token already exists, a new one can be
+generated.

-Create Shorten URL flow
+Generate Shorten URL flow

 ```mermaid
 flowchart LR